Enterprise Data Custody

 "storage": {

-"azure_blob_us": "BLOB-SAS-URL-US",
+"azure_blob_us": "*BLOB_SAS_URL_US*",

-"azure_blob_eu": "BLOB-SAS-URL-EU",
+"azure_blob_eu": "*BLOB_SAS_URL_EU*",

-"azure_blob_in": "BLOB-SAS-URL-IN",
+"azure_blob_in": "*BLOB_SAS_URL_IN*",

 }